Tearsheet

 AI Analysis | Feedback

-Emil D. Kakkis, M.D., Ph.D.
-Founder, President and Chief Executive Officer
+Emil Kakkis, M.D., Ph.D.
+Chief Executive Officer, President, and Director

 Dr. Kakkis founded Ultragenyx in 2010.
-He previously worked at BioMarin, where he was instrumental in the development and approval of three treatments for rare diseases, specifically MPS I, MPS VI, and PKU.
-His career began at the Harbor-UCLA Medical Center, focusing on enzyme replacement therapy for MPS I. Dr. Kakkis is also the founder of the EveryLife Foundation for Rare Diseases.
+He is recognized as a pioneer in developing treatments for rare diseases.
+Before founding Ultragenyx, he served as Chief Medical Officer at BioMarin Pharmaceutical, where he was instrumental in the development and approval of treatments for rare disorders such as MPS I, MPS VI, and PKU.
+He also initiated the enzyme therapy program for MPS I at Harbor-UCLA Medical Center.
+Dr. Kakkis is also the founder of the EveryLife Foundation for Rare Diseases, a non-profit organization focused on accelerating biotech innovation for rare diseases.

 Howard Horn Chief Financial Officer and Executive Vice President, Corporate Strategy